philomathdan/Nand2Tetris/README.md

 # Nand2Tetris
-My notes and solutions for the course at http://nand2tetris.org/ .
+Some notes and solutions for the course at http://nand2tetris.org/ .